As a guy that loves sports, I consider myself more than blessed to have 3 boys that are starting to love sports just as much (if not more) than me.

 5. Clean Out Your Garage (Or Basement, Closet, or Spare Room)

 You probably have one or more spaces in your house that have become your storage areas.
 By cleaning them out, you free up space in your house, giving you more room for better purposes.
 And trust me, there’s nothing better than decluttering!

 A good example is a garage.
 People sometimes have so much stuff stored in their garage that there’s no room for their cars.
 You can fix that in a weekend.

 6. If You Work at Home, Reorganize Your Office

-When you work at home you probably spend nearly all of the time working on the most important aspects of your job or business.
+When you work at home, you probably spend nearly all of your time working on the most important aspects of your job or business.

 In the process, your workspace can become an organizational nightmare.
-Take time on a money free weekend to reorganize your office.
-The better organization will likely make you a more productive worker, and eventually increase your income.
+Take time on a money-free weekend to reorganize your office.
+A better organization will likely make you a more productive worker and eventually increase your income.

 7. Plot a New Future Direction or Two

 A money-free weekend is the perfect time to sit down with your spouse or your family to plan a serious new direction for your future.

 Take a look at every area of your life – your health, your faith, your friendships, your employment or business, or even the place where you live.